sfu-ireceptor/dataloading-mongo/README.md

 $ source bin/activate

 # you should now be running within a virtual environment inside 'data'
+# Note that the command line prompt will change to something like the following:
 (data) ubuntu@...:/opt/ireceptor/data$

+# where the .. is some hostname stuff specific to your operating system shell configuration.
+# If you decide to use virtualenv, then from this point onward the '$' command line prompt
+is assumed to be the virtualenv prompt, unless stated otherwise

 # To exit the virtualenv, type the following
-deactivate
+$ deactivate
 ```

+You should now be back to your normal Linux system shell prompt.
+To re-enter virtualenv, rerun the *source bin/activate* command as above,
+from within the /opt/ireceptor/data subdirectory

-For convenience, if you haven't already done so, it is helpful to configure a
+For convenience, if you haven't already done so, it is also helpful to configure a Linux symbolic file link
-Linux symbolic file link in close filing system proximity to your your virtualenv folder,
-pointing to your local git cloned copy of the turnkey-service repository, something like:
+nearby, pointing to your local git cloned copy of the turnkey-service repository.something like:

 ```
 $ sudo ln -s /path/to/your/cloned/turnkey-service /opt/ireceptor/turnkey-service
 ```

 We assume this aliased location of the turnkey code in some of our commands which follow below.
+(Modify those commands to suit the actual turnkey-service code (symbolic link) location that you decide to use).

 # Installing Dependencies

-The data loading scripts use a number Python 3 libraries.
+The data loading scripts use several Python 3 libraries.
 These are listed
 in the pip 'requirements.txt' file and may be installed as follows:

 ```